 In addition to her written work about superheroes (also see her blog entries on Psychablog) she teaches and speaks about the psychological phenomena revealed by superheroes.

 Among her teaching experiences, Dr. Rosenberg has taught a brief (noncredit) course at MIT on Superheroes and the Life Lessons They Teach Us.
-Her speaking experiences include South By Southwest (SXSW), San Diego and New York Comic Conventions, the History Channel, the Discovery Channel, and the documentary film, Superheroes.
+Her speaking experiences include South By Southwest (SXSW), Talks at Google, San Diego and New York Comic Conventions, the History Channel, the Discovery Channel, and the documentary film, Superheroes.